top of page

 An Existence of Self

-There is nothing selfish about loving yourself.
-There is nothing selfish about loving yourself enough to have healthy boundaries, conditions, and expectations for those you interact with.
-There is nothing selfish about loving yourself enough that you believe in yourself, honor yourself, respect yourself, and are empowered by your own decisions.
-There is nothing selfish about loving yourself enough that you set the rules for your life, that you live to the beat of your own drum, and that you're taking up as much or as little space as you desire.
-There is nothing selfish about living your life in full liberation.
+Sometimes that means fighting society’s narrative that women should be self-sacrificing.
+Sometimes that means balling your fists and punching a colossal hole through the notion that self-advocacy is an amoral behavior steeped in selfishness.
+Don't feed into that enslavement.
+There’s nothing selfish about loving yourself.
+There’s nothing selfish about loving yourself enough to have healthy boundaries, conditions, and expectations for those you interact with.
+There’s nothing selfish about loving yourself enough that you believe in yourself, honor yourself, respect yourself, and are empowered by your own decisions.
+There’s nothing selfish about loving yourself enough that you set the rules for your life, taking up as much space as you desire.
+There’s nothing selfish about living your life in full liberation.

 (Artwork by Agnieszka Szalabska)